What treatment options may be suggested for a herniated disc?

 - Limited rest

-Laser Spine Institute offers two types of treatment for a herniated disc, depending on the severity of the herniated disc.
-We offer a minimally invasive decompression surgery for moderately herniated discs and a minimally invasive stabilization surgery for more severely herniated discs.
-Both of these procedures offer a safer and effective treatment alternative to traditional open back surgery.
+Laser Spine Institute offers two types of treatment for a herniated disc — a minimally invasive decompression surgery for moderately herniated discs and a minimally invasive stabilization surgery for more severely herniated discs.
+Both of these procedures offer a safer and effective treatment alternative to traditional open back surgery.^

-During a minimally invasive decompression surgery, the surgeon will remove a small portion of the herniated disc that is impacting a nerve root in the spinal canal.
-This will allow the nerve root to be decompressed and the pain experienced by the patient to begin to reduce.
-For a more severely herniated disc, a minimally invasive stabilization surgery will remove the entire damaged disc and replace it with a disc implant to decompress the nerve root and stabilize and support the spine.
+During a minimally invasive decompression surgery, one of our board-certified surgeons+ will remove a small portion of the herniated disc that is impacting a nerve root in the spinal canal.
+This will allow the nerve root to be decompressed and the pain experienced by the patient to be reduced.
+For a more severe herniated disc, a minimally invasive stabilization surgery will remove the entire damaged disc and replace it with a disc implant to decompress the nerve root as well as stabilize and support the spine.

-For more information about our minimally invasive surgery or to hear about the benefits of our minimally invasive procedures that have earned a 96 patient satisfaction rate, please contact our Care Team at Laser Spine Institute.
-We can review your MRI or CT scan to help you determine your best treatment options.
+For more information about our minimally invasive surgery or to hear about the benefits of our minimally invasive procedures that have earned a patient satisfaction score of 96,^ please reach out to us today.
+We can review your MRI or CT scan for free* to help you determine if you are a potential candidate for our herniated disc procedures.